ADORSYS-GIS/e2e-banking-app/docs/backend_guide.md

         Example: If an external API used for a specific feature is temporarily unavailable, the backend can gracefully degrade by presenting an alternative workflow or disabling the feature temporarily until the API becomes accessible again.

+        ``` @RestController
+            public class MyController {

+                @Autowired
+                private ExternalApiService externalApiService;

+                @GetMapping("/api/feature")
+                public ResponseEntity<?> getFeature() {
+                    try {
+                        // Call the external API to retrieve feature data
+                        FeatureData featureData = externalApiService.getFeatureData();

+                        // Process the feature data and return a response
+                        // ...

+                        return ResponseEntity.ok(featureData);
+                    } catch (ExternalApiUnavailableException e) {
+                        // Handle the case when the external API is unavailable
+                        // Present an alternative workflow or disable the feature temporarily

+                        // Return an informative response to the client
+                        String errorMessage = "The feature is temporarily unavailable.
+Please try again later.";
+                        return ResponseEntity.status(HttpStatus.SERVICE_UNAVAILABLE).body(errorMessage);
+                    }
+                }
+            }```

+            The provided code snippet demonstrates how to gracefully degrade a feature in the backend when an external API used for that feature is temporarily unavailable.
+It handles a GET request to the /api/feature endpoint and tries to retrieve feature data from the external API.
+If the external API is unavailable, it catches the exception, presents an alternative workflow or temporarily disables the feature, and returns a 503 Service Unavailable response with an informative error message.
+This approach ensures a smooth user experience and manages expectations during the temporary unavailability of the external API.

     - Error Response Formats:

         The backend should provide consistent error response formats, such as JSON or XML, that include relevant error codes, messages, and additional details for easier identification and debugging by client applications.

         Example: An API request that fails due to missing required parameters can return a JSON response with an appropriate error code (e.g., 400 Bad Request) and a message indicating the missing parameters.

+        ``` import org.springframework.http.HttpStatus;
+            import org.springframework.http.ResponseEntity;
+            import org.springframework.web.bind.annotation.PostMapping;
+            import org.springframework.web.bind.annotation.RequestBody;
+            import org.springframework.web.bind.annotation.RestController;

+            @RestController
+            public class MyController {

+                @PostMapping("/api/endpoint")
+                public ResponseEntity<?> processRequest(@RequestBody RequestBodyData requestBodyData) {
+                    // Check if the required parameters are present if (requestBodyData.getParam1() == null || requestBodyData.getParam2() == null) {
+                        // Return a JSON response with an appropriate error code (400 Bad Request)
+                        // and a message indicating the missing parameters String errorMessage = "Missing required parameters: param1, param2";
+                        return ResponseEntity.status(HttpStatus.BAD_REQUEST).body(errorMessage);
+                    }

+                    // Process the request and return a successful response
+                    // ...

+                    return ResponseEntity.ok("Request processed successfully");
+                }
+            }```

+        The provided code snippet above demonstrates a RESTful API endpoint implemented using Spring Boot.
+It handles a POST request to the /api/endpoint endpoint and checks for missing required parameters (param1 and param2).
+If any of the parameters are missing, it constructs a JSON response with a 400 Bad Request status code and an error message indicating the missing parameters.
+Otherwise, it processes the request and returns a successful response with a 200 OK status code.
+This approach allows clients to receive clear error messages when required parameters are absent and ensures proper handling of requests with all necessary parameters.

     - Input Validation and Sanitization: